petervojtek/touchless-map/README.md

 ## Usage

-* When smartphone is in vertical (upright) position, touchless mode is disabled
+* Touchless mode is disabled when smartphone is in vertical (upright) position
 * Touchless mode is enabled when smartphone is in horizontal position
 * Application will automatically lock screen orientation into portrait mode